plaited/plaited/README.md

 [![Build/Tests](https://github.com/plaited/plaited/actions/workflows/tests.yml/badge.svg)](https://github.com/plaited/plaited/actions/workflows/tests.yml)

-# plaited
+# Plaited

-This mono repo serves as the workspace for working on our plaited web interface development libraries and tooling.
-It is divided into 3 workspaces.
+Plaited is design system first framework for rapidly designing and developing interfaces as requirements change and evolve.
+This mono repo serves as the workspace for working on our development libraries and tooling.
+It is divided into 4 workspaces.

 1. [libs](libs/README.md): Rendering libraries, state managment and utilities
 2. [libs-storybook](libs-storybook/README.md): Storybook development libraries and tooling